do title loans go on your credit report

 • Your car for inspection.

-• The car’s lien-free title in your name.
+• The car’s lien-free title is in your name.

 • Fill out the car title loans inquiry form on the website.